MicrosoftDocs/customer-insights/ci-docs/export-salesforce.md

 ---
-title: "Export data to Salesforce Marketing Cloud"
+title: "Export data to Salesforce Marketing Cloud (preview)"
 description: "Learn how to configure the connection and export to Salesforce Marketing Cloud." ms.date: 07/23/2021 ms.reviewer: mhart